Dulce Gardenia

-Javier Márquez Gómez (born January 30, 1992), better known by his ring name Dulce Gardenia, is a Mexican luchador (or professional wrestler).
-He is working for Consejo Mundial de Lucha Libre (CMLL), as a técnico ("Good guy") wrestling character.
+Javier Márquez Gómez (born January 30, 1992), better known by his ring name Dulce Gardenia, is a Mexican professional wrestler working for Consejo Mundial de Lucha Libre (CMLL) as a técnico ("good guy") wrestling character.
+He is a member of Atrapasueños alongside Espíritu Negro and Rey Cometa, with whom he won the Mexican National Trios Championship.
+He is also a former Occidente Tag Team Champion with La Fashion.
+He has also wrestled in Japan for New Japan Pro-Wrestling (NJPW).

 As Gardenia, Márquez portrays an exótico character, who is presented as effeminate and homosexual in the ring.
 His ring name is in part an homage to Dizzy Gardenia, who was one of the earliest exótico wrestlers in the 1940s.

 Professional wrestling career

-Márquez initially trained under Kaín in Torreón, Coahuila, making his in-ring debut in 2013.
+Márquez initially trained under Kaín in Torreón, making his in-ring debut in 2013.
 He took the ring name "Dulce Gardenia" ("Sweet Gardenia") in part as a tribute to Dizzy Gardenia (real name Sterling Davis), one of the original exótico characters in the 1940s.
-He kept training while gaining in-ring experience as well, learning from Águila Roja, Cóndor de Oro and Gran Markus and Halcón Suriano.
-He later met Último Guerrero, who felt that Márquez was wasting his time working locally in Torreón and invited him to Mexico City, to train at Consejo Mundial de Lucha Libre's (CMLL; "World Wrestling Council") wrestling school.
+He kept training while gaining in-ring experience as well, learning from Águila Roja, Cóndor de Oro, Gran Markus and Halcón Suriano.
+He later met Último Guerrero, who felt that Márquez was wasting his time working locally in Torreón, and invited him to Mexico City to train at Consejo Mundial de Lucha Libre's (CMLL; "World Wrestling Council") wrestling school.

-Márquez was scheduled to wrestle Silver King during a tour of the United Kingdom, under the ring name "Charro del Mysterio", but missed the flight due to issues with his visa documentation, and ended up missing the UK tour where Silver King would die during a match.
+In 2019, Márquez, under the ring name "Charro del Mysterio", was scheduled to wrestle Silver King during a tour of the United Kingdom, but missed the flight due to issues with his visa documentation.
+He ended up missing the tour, where Silver King would die during a match.